Frank-Pechar/css-trillo/README.md

 # Trillo Project - Hotel & Travel Website
-Advanced CSS Course Project
+# Advanced CSS - SASS/SCSS Course Project
-#

-Hotel and Travel Website

-Course Coding Project I Completed.
+## Description of App Functionality, Features, and Methods

+Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.

-App can be run from: https://frank-pechar-trillo.netlify.app/
+App can be run from: https://frank-pechar-css-trillo.netlify.app

-ARCHITECTURE:
+## This App Uses CSS - SASS/SCSS Features Such As:

-SCSS: 7 – 1 Pattern for Folders and Files
+- Architecture: SCSS: 7 – 1 Pattern for Folders and Files
-BEM Naming convention
+- BEM Naming convention
-Flexbox Layouts
+- Flexbox Layouts

-IMPLEMENTED the FOLLOWING in SASS(SCSS) and CSS:
+## Coding Methods and Features Used:

 - responsive flexbox layouts
 - CSS custom properties